Sixteen Vital Characteristics of Any Company

 11- Capital to Take Off:

-One more very vital characteristic of any company is that must have capital.
-If there is no capital, there would be no company.
+One more very vital characteristic of any company is that it must have capital.
+If there is no capital, there will be no company.
 A single individual could provide a company’s capital.
 Several members of a company could also provide the capital for the company.

 12- Ability to Transfer Shares:

-The shares that make up any company transfer with ease from a shareholder to other shareholders.
+The shares that make up any company transfer with ease from one shareholder to another shareholders.
 Following the transfer of such shares, the right of ownership of the member who is handing over his shares also becomes transferred.
 It is not difficult to transfer a share in a public corporation.
 On the other hand, a number of restrictions exist when one wants to transfer shares in a private corporation.
-The entire share market operates on the ability to transfer shares from an individual to another.
+The entire share market operates on the ability to transfer shares from one individual to another.

 13- You Cannot Combine Management With Ownership:

 Those individuals who have shares in any company have a say in that.
 An individual that owns as little as one share can be termed the proprietor of that business.
-The management and the shareholders of a corporation might not exchange one for the other.
-This is because there could be a vast number of people who have shares in a company.
-All the same, shareholders have very important roles to play in deciding who and who become members of the management team of the business.
+A corporation’s management and shareholders might not exchange one for the other.
+This is because a vast number of people could have shares in a company.
+All the same, shareholders have very important roles to play in deciding who and who becomes members of the business’s management team.

 Company